SThieshen/kickstarter-analysis/README.md

       1 Successful play campaigns had an average goal of $5,049, with the average pledge being $5,602.

       2 Failed play campaigns had a much higher average goal at $10,554, with the average pledge being $559.

+        -which tells us, setting a lower crowdfunding goal of around $5,000, produces better outcomes.